 Gold’s Gym:

-Following all of the closures and movement restrictions in 2020, fitness behemoth Gold’s Gym declared bankruptcy and permanently closed around 30 gyms.
+Fitness behemoth Gold’s Gym declared bankruptcy and permanently closed around 30 gyms.
 The company only recovered from this crisis after being acquired by RSG Group in July 2020.

 2) Personnel crisis

-These situations, whether in the workplace or in an employee’s personal life, can result in a severe backlash against the company.
+Personnel crises occur when an employee or someone associated with the company engages in unethical or illegal behavior.
+Such a crisis, whether in the workplace or the employee’s personal life, can result in a severe backlash against the company.
 Since the organization employed or supported this individual, the organization’s lack of judgment reflects on the company’s reputation.

-Companies must identify the scope of the situation, determine appropriate disciplinary action, and, if necessary, provide a written or verbal statement in these cases.
+Companies must identify the scope of the situation, determine appropriate disciplinary action, and, if necessary, provide a written or verbal statement in such cases.
 It is critical to thoroughly assess the situation and determine how severely the individual violated the company’s values.

 Examples of personnel crises